neilotoole/jsoncolor/README.md

-- Given the popularity of the [`fatih/color`](https://github.com/fatih/color) pkg, there is a helper pkg (`jsoncolor/helper/fatihcolor`) to build `jsoncolor` specs from `fatih/color` structs.
+- Given the popularity of the [`fatih/color`](https://github.com/fatih/color) pkg, there is a helper pkg (`jsoncolor/helper/fatihcolor`) to build `jsoncolor` specs from `fatih/color`.
-- Currently the encoder is broken wrt colors enabled for non-string map keys.
+- Currently the encoder is broken wrt colorization for non-string map keys.

 ### History